mverboom/build/BUILD.md

 `-a`: Don't try and filter out any beta or preview labels in tags.

+`-d <delete pattern>: Delete the pattern from the version string before sorting.

 Optionally a filter option can be giving which will be used to filter out any other tags that should not be used.
 The filter will not match case.